spotinst/help/src/docs/managed-instance/features/commitments-setup-stateful-aks.md

 ```

-5. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.
+4. Click **Test RIs/SPs to Spot Permissions** to verify that your permissions have been successfully granted.

 ##  Turn on Utilize Commitments from the Spot Console

 1. Go to the stateful node where you want to turn on the utilize RSs/SPs feature.
 See [Manage Stateful Nodes](https://docs.spot.io/managed-instance/azure/tutorials/manage?id=manage-stateful-nodes).
-2. In the Stateful Node strategy area, click **Utilize RIs/SPs**.
+2. In the Availability settings area, click **Utilize RIs/SPs**.

 >**Important**: If the **Add permissions** link appears, and Utilize RIs/SPs is grayed, make sure you have completed the following tasks with no errors:
 >